How to Use Proxy With Axios in 2024: Setup, Proxy Types, Errors

 Try for FREE

-Websites can detect and block requests from specific IP addresses, so you need to distribute the scraping traffic across multiple proxies to avoid that.
-If you rotate IPs, your scraper will be notably more effective.
+Websites can detect and block you if you request multiple times with a single IP address.
+You'll need to distribute the scraping traffic across several IPs to avoid this.
+Rotating IPs will make your scraper more stealthy and effective.

-Different approaches to creating a proxy rotator include the following options:
+Different approaches to creating a proxy rotator include:

 • Manually switching proxies after a specified number of requests.